deathstroke111/fish-economy-dynamics-and-RL/README.md

 - no adaptive within-episode control
 - no RL environment yet
 - no direct AnyLogic parity guarantee
+- contextual bandits use a compact hand-designed state rather than the full simulator state

 There are also two especially important modeling notes:

 ### 1. This is windowed control, not fully state-aware RL

 Bandits now choose a policy every 10 steps, which is more adaptive than one-arm-per-episode.
 But they still do not condition on the full simulator state the way an RL policy would.

+Contextual bandits move one step closer by conditioning on a compact state vector, but they still optimize immediate 10-step window reward rather than a full long-horizon value function.

 ### 2. Capacity caps are currently structurally present but behaviorally inactive